Dedham Public Schools: Quincy School

-The Quincy School in East Dedham was established in 1873 and named in honor of Boston Mayor Josiah Quincy.
+First Building

+The Quincy School was built in to accommodate the new German residents of East Dedham who were settling in the area.
+The Avery School was already in the neighborhood, but it was becoming overcrowded.
+The May 1872 Town Meeting appropriated funds to build a two-room schoolhouse for 60 children ages five to 10.
+In the 1880s, it had to be expanded to four rooms.
+The lot had been purchased from the German Quincy Homestead Association on July 6, 1872, for $750.
+The school was named in honor of Boston Mayor Josiah Quincy who was the trustee of the Homestead Association.

+Second building

 In April 1909, Town Meeting voted to appropriate $60,000 to build a new school and $6,000 for furnishings, fittings, and grading.
 The original school, it was said at the time was "only held together by the last coat of paint [and had] clearly outlived its usefulness."

 The new school was completed on budget and built at the intersection of Greenhood, Quincy, and Bussey Streets.
 It was dedicated on June 4, 1910.
 Within the two-story building were ten rooms.
 It measured 79' by 140' and was made of brick with sandstone trimming.
 The interior was outfitted with hard pine.

 The first floor had six classrooms, each 26 by 32 feet.
 It also had a recitation room, measuring 16 x 22 feet, a master's office, and the teacher's room.
 The second floor had four classrooms and an assembly hall that could seat 500.
 The basement housed the boiler and coal rooms, a manual training room, a domestic science room, and boys' and girls' play rooms.
 Every classroom included a coatroom.
 The architect was Luther C. Greenleaf of Boston.

 The new school was used until 1982 when declining enrollment and Proposition 2½ forced its closure.
 Town Meeting authorized the sale of the property to a developer in 1982, but only after off-duty police officers and firefighters were able to find and bring enough Town Representatives to reach a quorum.